 The growing illicit cigarette trade induced by excessive taxation and overregulation which has led to a drop in legal cigarettes have had a severe impact on the Indian FCV tobacco farmers.
 The famers are under tremendous pressure due to the fall in demand for tobaccos grown by them, as contraband products do not use locally grown tobaccos.

 Notably, there had been a drop of 40% in FCV tobacco production in the country from a level of 316 million kgs in 2013-14 to 189 million kgs in 2021-22.
-This caused loss of an estimated 35 million man-days of employment in the tobacco growing areas in the country and huge shrinkage in farmer earnings.
+The drop in crop production during the past decade (2013 to 2023) has resulted in a cumulative loss of 238 million man-days of employment in tobacco growing areas.
+The relative tax policy of recent years has resulted in the recovery of legal volume and higher demand for domestic FCV tobaccos.
+Consequently, FCV crop production during 2022-23 & 2023-24 were higher, however, it still remains well below the levels attained in 2013-14.

 Historically, it has been seen that extreme regulations produce counter-productive results.
 They do not reduce demand for tobacco, but merely shift it from the legal segment to cheaper, regulation non-compliant illegal options of suspect quality, thereby undermining public health objectives.